-The Revenue Anticipation Notes, 2018 Series A (the "2018 Series A Revenue Anticipation Notes" or the "Notes") are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
+The Tax Anticipation Notes, 2018 Series A (the "2018 Series A Tax Anticipation Notes"), the Tax Anticipation Notes, 2018 Series B (the "2018 Series B Tax Anticipation Notes" and, together with the 2018 Series A Tax Anticipation Notes, the "2018 Tax Anticipation Notes"), the Revenue Anticipation Notes, 2019 Series A (the "2019 Series A Revenue Anticipation Notes"), the Bond Anticipation Notes, 2018 Series B (the "2018 Series B Bond Anticipation Notes") and the Bond Anticipation Notes, 2018 Series C (the "2018 Series C Bond Anticipation Notes" and, together with the 2018 Series B Bond Anticipation Notes, the "2018 Bond Anticipation Notes" and, together with the 2018 Tax Anticipation Notes and the 2019 Series A Revenue Anticipation Notes, the "2018 Bond Anticipation Notes together with the 2018 Tax Anticipation Notes and the 2019 Series A Revenue Anticipation Notes, the "Notes") are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
 All of the taxable real property within the County is subject to the levy of ad valorem taxes, subject to applicable statutory limitations, to pay both the principal of and interest on the Notes.
 See "THE NOTES - Tax Levy Limitation Law" herein.